The Value of the Peruvian Nuevo Sol (S/) vs. Other Popular Currencies

-On the whole, though prices have risen in the past couple of years and it is slightly more expensive than its Andean neighbors, Ecuador and Bolivia, Peru remains inexpensive by North American and European standards.
-To those with strong currencies -- European and British citizens -- Peru is likely to seem comparatively cheap.
+On the whole, although prices have risen in the past few years and Peru is slightly more expensive than its Andean neighbors Ecuador and Bolivia (but less expensive now than Chile and parts of Brazil), Peru remains relatively inexpensive by North American and European standards.
+To those with strong currencies, Peru (outside of top-end restaurants and hotels) is likely to seem comparatively cheap.
 Peruvians tend to haggle over prices and accept and even expect that others will (politely) haggle, except of course in major stores and restaurants.
-In the bigger cities, prices for virtually everything -- but especially hotels and restaurants -- are higher, particularly in Lima.
+In the bigger cities, prices for virtually everything—but especially hotels and restaurants—are higher, particularly in Lima.
 In addition, prices can rise in the high season, such as the Independence Day holidays (late July), Easter week (Mar or Apr), or Christmas, due to heavy demand, especially for hotel rooms and bus and plane tickets.

-Peru’s official currency is the nuevos sol (S/), divided into 100 centavos.
-Coins are issued in denominations of 5, 10, 20, and 50 centavos, and bank notes in denominations of 10, 20, 50, 100, and 200 soles.
-At press time, the rate of exchange had dipped to just under 3 soles to the U.S. dollar (from a high of about 3.5).
-The U.S. dollar is the second currency; many hotels post their rates in dollars, and plenty of shops, taxi drivers, restaurants, and hotels across Peru accept U.S. dollars for payment.
-Note: Because many Peruvian hotels, tour operators, and transportation vendors charge prices solely in dollars, U.S. dollar rates are often listed in this guide.
+Peru’s official currency is the nuevo sol (S/), divided into 100 centavos.
+Coins are issued in denominations of 5, 10, 20, and 50 centavos, and 1, 2, and 5 soles; bank notes in denominations of 10, 20, 50, 100, and 200 soles.
+The U.S. dollar is the second currency; some hotels post their rates in dollars, and plenty of shops, taxi drivers, restaurants, and hotels across Peru will also accept U.S. dollars for payment.
+Note: Because many Peruvian hotels, tour operators, and transportation vendors charge prices solely in dollars, U.S. dollar rates are often listed in this book.

-Banks are no longer the place of choice in Peru for exchanging money: Lines are too long, the task is too time-consuming, and rates are often lower at casas de cambio (exchange houses) or by using credit or debit card ATMs or money-changers, which are legal in Peru.
-If you can’t avoid banks, all cities and towns have branches of major international and local banks.
-Money-changers, often wearing colored smocks with “$” insignias, can be found on the street.
+Banks are no longer the place of choice in Peru for exchanging money: Lines are too long, the task is too time-consuming, and rates are often lower at casas de cambio (exchange houses) or by using credit or debit-card ATMs or money-changers, which are legal in Peru.
+If you can’t avoid banks, all cities and towns have branches of major international and local banks; see “Fast Facts” in individual destination guides for locations.
+Money-changers, often wearing colored smocks with “$” insignias, can still be found on the street in many cities.
 They offer current rates of exchange, but count your money carefully (you can simplify this by exchanging easily calculable amounts, such as $10 or $100), and make sure you have not received any counterfeit bills.

 Counterfeit bank notes and even coins are common, and merchants and consumers across Peru vigorously check the authenticity of money before accepting payment or change.
 (The simplest way: Hold the bank note up to the light to see the watermark.)
 Many people also refuse to accept bank notes that are not in good condition (including those with small tears, that have been written on, and even that are simply well worn), and visitors are wise to do the same when receiving change, to avoid problems with other payments.
 Do not accept bills with tears (no matter how small) or taped bills.